gim-/mpv-plugin-myshows/README.md

 # MyShows episode mark as watched

-This user script will autocatically find out which TV show and episode you're watching right now and mark it as watched on [MyShows](myshows.me) when you've watched 3/4 of the video file duration.
+This user script will automatically find out which TV show and episode you're watching right now and mark it as watched on [MyShows](myshows.me) when you've watched 3/4 of the video file duration.
 You can also mark it manually by pressing a hotkey.

 # Installation